racheltho/RachELP/README.md

 # rach-elp

-A swift app that uses the Yelp API to search for restaurants; filter based on category, sort-by preference, and deals; and view restaurant details.
+A swift app that uses the Yelp API to search for restaurants; filters based on category, sort-by preference, and deals; and displays restaurant details.
 The details page includes a map of the restaurant location and a link to call them.
 The user's location is determined using CLLocationManager.

 Required Features:
 - Search results page